Juankkar/Tortugas_La_Tahonilla/Results_TFG.md

 But, for the years 2013 to 2021, the causes were *p* > 0.05 for all the groups.

-Then, because this results we did a table (that is not showed in this highlights), where showed that this could be explained by the decrease the antropogeneic causes of fishing gear (the princple causes of stranding)
+Then, because of this results, we did a table (that hasn't been added to this highlights), where showed that this could be explained by the decrease the antropogeneic causes of fishing gear (the princple causes of stranding).
+Also, the unclassified causes have been increasing, specially this last years, wich could be affecting this study.

 ---